↓

 Housekeeping Update

 On a regular cycle, we sweep through our entire stock to delete sold items and keep our listing as up to date as possible.
-We’ve just finished deleting sold items from the following files in American section:
+We’ve just finished deleting sold items from the following file in our Books section:

 Posted in What's New